NosajGithub/stock-quote-slackbot/README.md

   ````

 4. Run it!
-(You've got to keep it running as long as you'd it to respond; something like [nohup](http://linux.die.net/man/1/nohup) might be helpful.)
+(You've got to keep it running as long as you want to use it; something like [nohup](http://linux.die.net/man/1/nohup) might be helpful.)

 ````
   python rtmbot.py